Food for Diabetes: A Complete Guide for Patients

 • Development of diabetes complications affecting dietary needs

-• Need for specialized meal planning due to kidney disease or other conditions
+• Need for specialised meal planning due to kidney disease or other conditions

 • Confusion about incorporating new diabetes medications with meal timing